jmcampanini/grove-cli/.llm/plan.md

     //
     //      Or choose a different name for your new branch.
     // 7.
 Generate worktree name
+    //    Use: naming.WorktreeNameGenerator.Generate()
     // 8.
-Determine worktree path (workspace root + worktree name).
-The workspace root is the parent directory of the main worktree.
+Determine worktree path (workspace root + worktree name)
+    //    Use: git.GetMainWorktreePath() then filepath.Dir() for workspace root
+    //    Then: filepath.Join(workspaceRoot, worktreeName)
     // 9.
 Check if worktree path already exists - error out with helpful message
+    //    Use: os.Stat() to check if path exists
     //    If path exists:
     //      Error: worktree path '/path/to/workspace/wt-add-user-auth' already exists
     //